 Our Awareness Campaign will be tested and externally evaluated.
 Learn more about the academic research supporting Jabari.

-Make the Minute Matter is funding scholarships for African women to attend the 2019 World Conference on Drowning Prevention in South Africa.
+Make the Minute Matter funded scholarships for African women to attend the 2019 World Conference on Drowning Prevention in South Africa.
 We believe that investing in women’s education and skills reduces drowning.
-100% of your donations on our site will fund scholarships, until June 30, 2019.
+We have designed an internet-based education program which can be translated into any language and culture, because drowning is a global issue.

 “Behind every successful woman is a tribe of other successful women who have her back.”